Willie Horton: Fall campaign

 Throughout most of the campaign, the Horton ad was seen as focusing on criminal justice issues, with neither the candidates nor journalists mentioning a racial component.
-However, near the end of the presidential campaign—on October 21, 1988—Democratic primary runner-up Jesse Jackson accused the ad's creators of playing upon presumed fears of some voters, in particular those harboring stereotyped fears of blacks as criminals.
+Near the end of the presidential campaign—on October 21, 1988—Democratic primary runner-up Jesse Jackson accused the ad's creators of playing upon presumed fears of some voters, in particular those harboring stereotyped fears of blacks as criminals.
 From that point on, race was a substantial part of the media coverage of the ad itself and the campaign.
 Some candidates continued to deny it, and most commentators at the time felt it was not.
 Academics have noted that the alleged racial overtone of the ad was a key aspect of the way the ad was remembered and later studied.

+Journalist Robert MacNeil, the co-founder of NewsHour, said voter response to the Horton ad was, "I'm going to vote for George Bush because I can't vote for a man who lets murderers out of jail."

 On October 22, in an attempt to counter-attack, Dukakis's campaign ran an ad about a convicted heroin dealer named Angel Medrano who raped and killed a pregnant mother of two after escaping from a federal correctional halfway house.